+[note: Online Instructions should appear on an html page, but there should also be a print button, which will bring the same instructions up in a printable black-text on white window, similar to the GTC window]

+In order to submit bids Online, you must be either a Master User who has completed an EnronOnline Password Application and accepted the Electronic Trading Agreement or you must be a subuser for whom your company’s Master User has set up the appropriate level of access.
+If you are using a Guest User account, go to the EnronOnline [Registration] screen and apply for a Master User account.

-Online submission is simpler than Offline, requiring fewer steps and providing additional functionality.
-Please note, however, that for Online submission to proceed, a Master User from your company must accept the Auctions Trading Agreement (ATA) which will appear each time you enter the EnronOnline Auctions site until it has been accepted by you.
-You will be prompted to accept the EnBank Storage Services General Terms and Conditions (GTC) when you try to submit your first bid unless you have already viewed the EnBank Storage Services contract [include link] and accepted it offline (following the Offline Instructions above).
+You will be prompted to accept the EnBank Storage Services General Terms and Conditions (GTC) when you try to submit your first bid unless you have already viewed and accepted it ([View/Accept Contract]).

-Once you have accepted online the ATA and the GTC, all you need to do is fill out your bids (Form(s) of Transaction Summary)

 Form(s) of Transaction Summary (FTS) (Online)

-You may click here [include link to Bid Submission] or use the global navigation to go to the page containing the FTS’s.
+You may click here: [Bid Submission] or use the global navigation to go to the page containing the FTS’s.
 You may wish to print out these instructions for easy reference while completing your FTS’s.

 Significance